 Today I am sharing how I organize our kid’s school work (projects, drawing, tests) that they bring home.

-I have these four kids (picture below) and I need to stay on top of things.
+Mickey and I have four kids (picture below) and I need to stay on top of things, so I’m come up with a few solutions over the years.

 It started years ago…